Reinsurance Treaty: Non-renewal

 In 1896, the retired Bismarck caused a huge sensation by revealing the existence of the treaty to a German newspaper.
-He blamed his successor, Caprivi, as responsible for the nonrenewal in 1890.
+He blamed his successor, Caprivi, as responsible for the non-renewal in 1890.
 Bismarck said that the failure of the treaty made it possible for France and Russia to draw together.

-Most historians, says Norman Rich, agree that the Reinsurance Treaty itself was not of great importance while it was in operation, but the failure to renew it marked the decisive turning point of Russia's movement away from Germany and toward France and so was one of the Causes of World War I, which broke out in 1914.
-Sidney Fay agrees that it was a turning point but also argues that nonrenewal was only one of several powerful factors pushing Russia and Germany apart.
-The German treaty with Britain in July 1890 made the Russians suspect falsely that Berlin was drawing closer to London.
-Secondly, Pan-Slavism was growing in Russia, with a determination to dominate the Balkans.
-As a result Russia and Austria increasingly became alienated from each other, and Germany had to support its only true ally Austria.
-A third factor was the renewal of revanchism in France, making the French much more eager to find an alliance with Russia, despite its extreme hostility toward Republicanism.
+Most historians, according to Norman Rich, agree that the Reinsurance Treaty itself was not of great importance while it was in operation, but the failure to renew it marked the decisive turning point of Russia's movement away from Germany and toward France; and so was one of the causes of the First World War, which broke out in 1914.
+Sidney Fay agrees that it was a turning point, but also argues that non-renewal was only one of several powerful factors pushing Russia and Germany apart.
+The German treaty with Britain in July 1890 made the Russians falsely suspect that Berlin was drawing closer to London.
+Pan-Slavism was growing in Russia, with a determination to dominate the Balkans.
+As a result, Russia and Austria-Hungary became increasingly alienated from each other, and Germany was forced to support its only true ally, Austria-Hungary.
+A third factor was the renewal of revanchism in France, which made the French much more eager to find an alliance with Russia, despite Russia's long opposition to republicanism.